hortonworks/structor/README.md

 * client - client machine
 * kdc - kerberos kdc
 * nn - HDFS NameNode
-* jt - MapReduce JobTracker
+* yarn - Yarn Resource Manager and MapReduce Job History Server
-* slave - HDFS DataNode & MapReduce TaskTracker
+* slave - HDFS DataNode & Yarn NodeManager
 * hive-db - Hive MetaStore backing mysql
 * hive-meta - Hive MetaStore
+* zk - Zookeeper Server

 ## Bring up the cluster

 Use "vagrant up" to bring up the cluster.
-This will take 20 to 30 minutes for a 4 node cluster.
+This will take 30 to 40 minutes for a 3 node cluster depending on your hardware and network connection.

 Use "vagrant ssh gw" to login to the gateway machine.
 If you configured security, you'll need to kinit before you run any hadoop commands.